 As well as testing each vaccum for its particulars, we run a series of standard tests for all.
 They are used on various flooring types they are suited to and given the 'Pantry Test'.
-This is where we see how well they can suck up large and small particles on carpet and hard flooring.
-To do this, the tester vacuums up a quarter cup of cereal, quarter cup of rice and a tablespoon of sugar and judges how easy each was to clean away.
+This is where we see how well they can suck up large and small particles on the carpet and hard flooring.
+To do this, the tester vacuums up a quarter cup of cereal, a quarter cup of rice, and a tablespoon of sugar and judges how easy each was to vacuum up.

 About our buying guides

 Our buying guides are compiled using information from our product reviews.
 We aim to have first hand experience of everything we feature, but in some cases our buying guides will be amalgamated using reviews from different people with different needs to give you the most rounded view.
 If we do not have a standalone review for the product on this site, we may have tested it on one of our sister brands.